preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/index.rst

-Authoring processes in Omnia v7
+Authoring processes
 ================================================

-This section is for authors of processes and applies to Omnia 7.0 and later.
+This section is for authors of processes.
 The work always takes place in a processes library in a teamsite.
 Who is allowed to author and approve (if approval is needed) is set up in Omnia admin under Process management.

 When a teamsite has been set up for process authoring, the following will be available for authors: